Sub Specialty Dentistry

 Enamel Remineralization

 Dentoclude™ F contains Bioactive glass which promotes remineralization of the demineralized enamel.
 Demineralization of teeth occurs when an acidic by-product of plaque wears away the enamel of the teeth.
 When a tooth is subjected to tooth decay, the minerals such as calcium and phosphate in the tooth begin to wear away hence “demineralization” and make the enamel in the tooth porous, sometimes leading to cavities or other dental issues.
+The standard of care to treat early caries lesions like White Spot Lesions (WSLs), regular plaque removal and fluoride application.
+Recently, phosphopeptide-amorphous calcium phosphate (CPP-ACP) is also used as an alternate therapy.

 IMPLANTOLOGY